-Requests for ODP data should be addressed to the Data Librarian, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
-Many varieties of DSDP data will be included in ODP data bases.
+Requests for ODP and DSDP data should be addressed to the Data Librarian, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77845-9547, U.S.A.
+Many varieties of DSDP data are included in ODP data bases.
 Information on sources of DSDP data is available from the ODP Data Librarian.